Pokémon Go: Regional availability

 In mainland China, Google services are banned by the Great Firewall, whereas the GPS function in the game is blocked by Niantic.
-Players of Pokémon Go in China have to download the game with App Store IDs from other regions and use VPN to access Google services in order to load the game, and some even use a GPS spoofing app to bypass the GPS blocking.
+Players of Pokémon Go in China are required to install the game with App Store IDs from other regions and use VPN to access Google services in order to load the game, and some players even use a GPS spoofing app to bypass the GPS blocking.
 Some players also downloaded a clone app called City Spirit Go, which was released shortly after Pokémon Go's beta test in Japan.
-As of 2020, the official game is still unplayable in most parts of China with GPS modules being blocked in-game.
+As of 2020, the official game is still unplayable in most parts of China, with GPS modules being blocked in-game.

+Following its launch on August 6, 2016, in Taiwan, the game became extremely popular.
+Taiwan's high degree of urbanization is conducive to the game's location-based features, and crowds of thousands played in the walkable metropolitan areas of Taipei, Taichung, Tainan, and Kaohsiung.
+Chen Ching-Po became notable as "Uncle Pokémon" for rigging seventy-two smartphones (with more than twenty Pokémon Go accounts) to his bicycle.

 During its launch in Southeast Asia in August 2016, the game officially excluded Myanmar, but users in Thailand discovered that the game was fully playable in border cities near the nation.
-The game was released in the Balkans, Macau, and Central Asia in September 2016, and was also released throughout Africa, the Middle East, and South Asia by the end of the year.
+The game was released in the Balkans, Macau, and Central Asia in September 2016 and was also released throughout Africa, the Middle East, and South Asia by the year's conclusion.

 On September 11, 2018, the game appeared in Russia's App Store and Google Play Store over two years after the first launch.
-However, Niantic did not officially announce the release.
+However, Niantic did not officially announce this release.

+In May 2019, the game was released on the Samsung Galaxy Store.